From strikethroo

 Drive the complete end-to-end Strikethroo workflow from initial plan creation through final blueprint execution and archival.
 The skill is assistant-agnostic and self-contained: every script it invokes lives under this skill's scripts/ directory and is referenced by relative path.

-Execute all three phases sequentially without waiting for user input between steps.
+Execute all three steps sequentially without waiting for user input between them.
 This is a fully automated orchestration workflow.
 Progress indicators are for user visibility only and do not pause execution.

 The user supplies the work order conversationally.
 Treat it as the only authoritative source of intent.
 Do not invent answers to clarifying questions — prompt the user instead.